dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 GitHub returns events ordered from newest to oldest.
 So we declare the `rows_order` as **descending** to [stop requesting more pages once the incremental value is out of range](#declare-row-order-to-not-request-unnecessary-data).
 We stop requesting more data from the API after finding the first event with `created_at` earlier than `initial_value`.

 :::note
-`dlt.sources.incremental` is implemented as a [filter function](resource.md#filter-transform-and-pivot-data) that is executed **after** all other transforms you add with `add_map` / `add_filter`.
+`dlt.sources.incremental` is implemented as a [filter function](resource.md#filter-transform-and-pivot-data) that is executed **after** all other transforms you add with `add_map` or  `add_filter`.
 This means that you can manipulate the data item before the incremental filter sees it.
 For example:
 * You can create a surrogate primary key from other columns
 * You can modify the cursor value or create a new field composed of other fields
 * Dump Pydantic models to Python dicts to allow incremental to find custom values